moudrick/rainbow/sandboxes/yogibar/branches/devint_initial/WebSites/Rainbow/DesktopModules/CoreModules/Register/readme.txt

 - Your custom page must be control named Register<....>.ascx (start with Register word)
 - Your control must implement IEditUserProfile interface
 - Your control may or may not be compiled with Rainbow (it can be in its own dll)
-- On Portalsettings select you control from the menu.
+- On Portalsettings select your control from the menu.

 Using custom settings:
 - You must register your control as a standard module